 - Our conferences and events are intentionally planned used design methodology and research from Maritz Global Events, one of the largest, most respected leaders in the meetings and events industry.

 - Our events serve as a teaching laboratory to both experience and learn first-hand the science-based design for creating successful events back at your institution.

 - Advanced degree programs can fall short of providing professionals with the skill sets, knowledge, and tools to create college communities were everyone belongs.

 Frequently Asked Questions

-No, an institutional membership allows anyone and everyone on campus to freely access NACA benefits, such as Encore, or attend NACA events at the member rate.
+No, an institutional membership allows anyone and everyone on campus to freely access NACA benefits, such as webinars, the resource library, or NACA events at the member rate.